 A specialized training for victim advocates has been held annually since 2000.
 This two-day seminar is free of charge to all prosecutor-based victim advocates and includes training in a wide range of victim issues.
-The training was held in June of 2013 in conjunction with the prosecutor summer meeting at Snowshoe, WV.
+Such specialized training was held in conjunction with the prosecutors' summer meeting in June 2014.

-TRAININGS - OTHER PROSECUTOR OFFICE PERSONNELKEY PERSONNEL/ VICTIM ADVOCATES trained 71
+TRAININGS - OTHER PROSECUTOR OFFICE PERSONNELKEY PERSONNEL/ VICTIM ADVOCATES trained 67